 - Peanut Spice Powder

-- 1 tbsp Coconut Flakes or Dry Coconut Slices
+- 1 tablespoon Coconut Flakes or Dry Coconut Slices

 - 4-6 Black Peppercorns